NicholasLYang/vicuna/NOTES.md

 This might require some rules on tree-sitter grammars such as `choice` must always be top level (although anonymous structs is a reasonable solution)

+# Tree-Sitter WebAssembly

+Currently, tree-sitter compiles to WebAssembly via a custom build script.
+I'd like to change that, so it can be compiled via the Rust build.rs script.
+That way it can be used with the rest of a Rust codebase that is compiled to WebAssembly.

+The current idea is to fix up the build.rs script.
+However, a longer term idea is to just compile tree-sitter grammars to Rust instead of C.